Shniks/Enigma-2022/README.md

 `Enigma#decrypt(ciphertext, key, date)`

-The `decrypt` method takes a ciphertext String, the Key and the date used for encryption as arguments.
+The `decrypt` method takes a ciphertext String, the key and the date used for encryption as arguments.

 The `decrypt` method returns a hash with three keys: